Harvesting, storing & cooking asparagus

 Asparagus is best eaten as fresh as possible [Photo: iMarzi/ Shutterstock.com]

 Whether fried, steamed or baked, asparagus (Asparagus officinalis) has long been a prized kitchen ingredient.
-We’ll cover how to correctly harvest asparagus, the best ways of cooking it and how to store it if it can not be eaten straight away.
+Read on to find out how to correctly harvest asparagus, the best ways of cooking it and how to store it if it cannot be eaten straight away.

 When to harvest asparagus

 Depending on the location and variety grown, the asparagus season arrives with spring and tends to begin around mid-April.
-With the harvesting season lasting for eight weeks for established asparagus plants, you’ll want to enjoy your crop as much as possible before it needs to be left to recuperate until the following year.
+With the harvesting season lasting for 8 weeks for established asparagus plants, you will want to enjoy your crop as much as possible before it needs to be left to recuperate until the following year.

-Planting and growing asparagus is an investment and as tempting as it is to want to harvest from newly planted asparagus crowns, it is important not to give in and pick the spears for the first two years, as the plants need to get established first.
-Three-year-old asparagus plants can be harvested sparingly from April for up to six weeks, but it is not until the fourth year that the plants can be harvested for the full eight weeks or until the spear production declines.
+Planting and growing asparagus is an investment and as tempting as it is to want to harvest from newly planted asparagus crowns, it is important not to give in and pick the spears for the first 2 years, as the plants need to get established first.
+3-year-old asparagus plants can be harvested sparingly from April for up to 6 weeks, but it is not until the 4th year that the plants can be harvested for the full 8 weeks or until the spear production declines.

 As hard as it is to stop picking the delicious spear in June, it is important, as the asparagus crowns need to be allowed to build up their energy reserves to produce a good crop the following year.